Ground squirrel hepatitis virus: Genome

 Ground squirrel hepatitis virus consists of a DNA genome is primarily double-stranded.
 Like other hepadnaviruses, it consists of a single-stranded region of variable length that is converted to double-stranded DNA by virion DNA polymerase.
 A protein is covalently bound to the 5' end of the minus strand which may be used as a primer for DNA synthesis.

 There are four evident open reading frames within the genome, all on the same strand.
 Two are for the genes encoding the structural proteins (surface antigens and core antigens), and the other two are unassigned.
 The larger of the unassigned frames, which is called gene A and covers 80% of the genome, is predicted to encode the viral DNA polymerase.
-The shorter one, gene B, does not correspond to a known viral protein.

 Inside a host cell, the GSHV genome can exist in two forms: a circular duplex and heterogenous partially single-stranded DNA.
 Circular DNA can be either covalently closed or open.

 The GSHV genome is very similar to the related hepadnaviruses.
 Ground squirrel hepatitis is 3311 base pairs in length, making the size indistinguishable from HBV.
 GSHV has greater nucleotide and amino acid homology with WHV than HBV, with 82% nucleotide and 78% amino acid homology between GSHV and WHV and 55% nucleotide and 46% amino acid homology between GSHV and HBV.
 The open reading frames of GSHV are similar to HBV and WHV, but the viruses differ in their EcoRI restriction enzyme recognition sites.